Factorizable joint shift revisited: General joint distribution shift

-In preparation for the discussion of FJS in Section~\ref{se:FJS}, in this section we assume that the source distribution $P$ and the target distribution $Q$ are both completely known.
-This assumption is reasonable because \begin{itemize} \item it helps identifying building blocks of the distributions which can be estimated from observations under appropriate assumptions, \item it helps identifying building blocks of the distributions for which reasonable assumptions can be made (based on exogenous information, on theoretical considerations etc.), and \item knowledge of the building blocks can inform generative approaches to distribution shift when datasets need to be generated by simulation. \end{itemize}
+In preparation for the discussion of FJS in Section~\ref{se:FJS}, in this section, Appendix~\ref{se:notation} and Appendix~\ref{se:facilitating} we assume that the source distribution $P$ and the target distribution $Q$ are both completely known.
+This assumption is reasonable because \begin{itemize} \item it helps identifying characteristics of the distributions which can be estimated from observations under appropriate assumptions, \item it helps identifying characteristics of the distributions for which reasonable assumptions can be made (based on exogenous information, on theoretical considerations etc.), and \item knowledge of the characteristics can inform generative approaches to distribution shift when datasets need to be generated by simulation. \end{itemize}